-Given the potential to garner thousands of dollars every month to help subsidize the cost of senior living expenses, it quite literally can pay for seniors and families to understand VA benefits.
-Quite surprisingly, though, many vets aren’t aware that there’s significant funding available.
-And with millions of veteran seniors nationwide, a little knowledge could do a lot to meaningfully change the lives of so many of our nation’s veterans.
+It can literally pay for seniors and families to understand VA benefits as there is the potential to garner thousands of dollars every month to help subsidize the cost of senior living expenses.
+Surprisingly, many vets are not aware of this significant funding that is available.
+With millions of veteran seniors in the nation, this knowledge could do a lot to meaningfully change the lives of so many of our nation’s veterans.

 With that, our goal today is rather simple: Better inform seniors and their families, help them to determine potential eligibility, and review the veterans aid programs that are available to help cover the costs of senior living.
 And here’s one more important item before we get started: VA benefit programs are available that assist veterans’ spouses and dependents as well, so be sure to investigate VA benefits thoroughly and use them to their full advantage.

 The main requirement for those considering VA benefits is that they must have served at least 90 consecutive days (older veterans) of active duty (military, naval or air service) with one day during wartime.
 Younger vets entering active duty after September 7, 1980 generally must have served at least 24 months or the full period for which they were called to active duty, with at least one day during wartime.

 The VA considers wartime to be: